Rhizome-Conifer/conifer/README.md

 When using s3, the STORAGE_DIR is not used, and data is placed into `S3_ROOT` which is an `s3://` bucket prefix url.

-Additional s3 auth enviornment settings must also be set in `wr.env` or externally.
+Additional s3 auth environment settings must also be set in `wr.env` or externally.

 All 'web archiving data' (WARC and CDXJ files) are stored in the file system, while all other Webrecorder data is stored in the persistent Redis instance.
 (Redis persists data to `./data/dump.rdb`)